US$217 for an engineering degree: The cheapest countries for future engineers

 A degree in engineering can promise you three things: employment prospects, financial goals and social recognition.

-Upon graduation, engineers have the highest average starting pay at a median annual wage of USD $91,420.
-According to the US Bureau of Labour Statistics, the engineering field is projected to grow, with over 188,000 job openings per year for the next decade or so.
+Upon graduation, engineers have the highest average starting pay at a median annual wage of US$91,420, with over 195,000 job openings per year for the next decade or so, according to the US Bureau of Labour Statistics.

-Despite all the benefits an engineering degree will reap, it is without a doubt one of the most expensive programmes to pursue.
+However, despite all the benefits an engineering degree will reap, it is undoubtedly one of the most expensive programmes to pursue, especially for international students.

-College Tuition Compare shares that the average undergraduate tuition fees in top institutions cost an estimated US$49,237 for international students in the 2023/24 academic year.
+College Tuition Compare shares that the average undergraduate tuition fees in top institutions cost an estimated US$49,854 for international students in the 2023/24 academic year.

-These costs add up tremendously, especially when combined with your living expenses such as rent, groceries, and transportation.
+These costs add up tremendously, especially with living expenses such as rent, groceries, and transportation.

 But if you’re determined to fulfil your dreams of becoming an engineer, there are countries that offer quality programmes where you won’t have to break the bank to do so.